A Guide to Selling Cyber Security Solutions to The Public Sector

 a high risk of human error due to a lack of training

-Cyber security in schools
+Cyber Security in Schools

 Cyber attacks in education are ramping up.
 According to Infosecurity Magazine, over three-quarters of schools have experienced at least one type of cyber incident.